TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

 The hash-table implementation does not compute the edges.
 It maintained a hash-table of nodes with its node degree.
 It is efficient in storage, when the total number of nodes increases.
 Also it handles the graph growing procedure locally for each node.

-For graph growing, it distinguishes different cases as below:
+For graph growing in `graph_grow` method , it distinguishes different cases as below:
   * For all hashtag nodes in a given tweet
      - If this is a new node, its degree is the total number of hashtags in given tweet minus one. (degree of a fully connected graph)
      - If this node appears before, its degree increment includes two parts: